tao-pr/pantip-libr/README.md

  30 | 3 |  32 |  58.12  | 71.13 | 15.19 | 32.69 | 37.50 |
  20 | 3 |  32 |  57.23  | 68.23 | 21.44 | 31.73 | 37.50 |
  10 | 3 |  32 |  61.12  | 74.33 | 17.79 | 33.65 | 37.50 |

+--

+## Future development (Ideas)

+A few different approaches may be experimented.
+As can be seen from above results, the current method is still far from proven mature to model the pattern of the data.

+Also, I'm looking forward to running tests on larger dataset.
+Perhaps at least 20k records (currently just 4000 samples).

+--

 ## Caveat